-In this release, a DomainParticipant can now be configured to receive data over preferred interfaces only, by setting a new property, max\interface\count, which can be used in all IP-based transports.
-This property limits the number of network interface locators to be included in the DomainParticipant's announcement, prioritizing whichever interface(s) are specified first (in a left-to-right manner) in the allow\interfaces\list for the transport.
+In this release, a DomainParticipant can now be configured to receive data over preferred interfaces only, by setting a new property, max_interface_count, which can be used in all IP-based transports.
+This property limits the number of network interface locators to be included in the DomainParticipant's announcement, prioritizing whichever interface(s) are specified first (in a left-to-right manner) in the allow interfaces list for the transport.

-Figure 2.4: Interface Selection Using max\interface\count
+Figure 2.8: Interface Selection Using max_interface_count

 For example, you may have one wired and one wireless interface up and running.
 Receiving data over the wireless connection is only desired if no wired connectivity is available (for example, when the device is undocked).
-If max\interface\count is set to 1, the DomainParticipant will receive data over the interface you list first-for example, the wired interface.
-That way, when both interfaces are up and running, you will receive data only over the wired interface.
-If the wired interface is not in use (for example, the device is undocked), then you will receive data only over the next available up-and-running interface in your allow\interfaces\list, which would be the wireless interface.
+If max_interface_count is set to 1, the DomainParticipant will receive data over the interface you list first-for example, the wired interface.
+That way, when both interfaces are up and running, you will receive data only over the wired interface is not in use (for example, the device is undocked), then you will receive data only over the next available up-and-running interface in your allow_interfaces_list, which would be the wireless interface.

-The max\interface\count property also affects multicast traffic by limiting the interfaces over which a DomainParticipant sends multicast traffic.
+The max_interface_count property also affects multicast traffic by limiting the interfaces over which a DomainParticipant sends multicast traffic.

-The max\interface\count setting does not consider end-to-end connectivity to select interfaces.
+The max_interface_count setting does not consider end-to-end connectivity to select interfaces.
 The decision is based purely on whether interfaces are up or down in a node.
 Therefore, this feature is not intended to be used in the following scenarios:

-- A DomainParticipant is not reachable by other DomainParticipants in all the interfaces in the allow\interfaces\list.
-This could occur if the DomainParticipant is in different subnets, and some of these subnets cannot be reached by other DomainParticipants. - End-to-end connectivity issues lead to situations in which the interfaces selected after applying max\interface\count cannot be reached by other DomainParticipants.
+- A DomainParticipant is not reachable by other DomainParticipants in all the interfaces in the allow_interfaces_list.
+This could occur if the DomainParticipant is in different subnets, and some of these subnets cannot be reached by other DomainParticipants. - End-to-end connectivity issues lead to situations in which the interfaces selected after applying max_interface_count cannot be reached by other DomainParticipants.

-See information about the new max\interface\count field in the documentation for your transport, such as in the Setting Builtin Transport Properties with the PropertyQosPolicy section of the RTI Connext Core Libraries User's Manual.
+See information about the new max_interface_count field in the documentation for your transport, such as in the Setting Builtin Transport Properties with the PropertyQosPolicy section of the RTI Connext Core Libraries User's Manual.

-2.5.3 More efficient bandwidth utilization for configurations with small transport message\size\max
+2.2.5.3 More efficient bandwidth utilization for configurations with small transport message size_max